mablack01/flipping-tool-runelite-plugin/README.md

 ## Features

-- 🔍 **Automatic Inventory Scanning** - Monitors all items in your inventory in real-time
+- 🔍 **Inventory Insights** - Monitors all items in your inventory in real-time and highlights good potential flips
 - 📊 **API-Powered Analysis** - Queries the Flipping Tool API for comprehensive item analysis including:
-  - Buy/sell prices with Grand Exchange tax calculations
+  - Active buy and sell prices
   - Net profit margin after 2% GE tax
   - ROI percentage
   - Liquidity score (trade volume analysis)
   - Risk assessment (price volatility)
   - Overall efficiency scoring
-- 🎨 **Visual Highlighting** - Draws blue boxes around items that are good flipping opportunities
 - 📈 **Smart Scoring** - Uses weighted efficiency algorithm combining:
   - 40% ROI (return on investment)
   - 30% Liquidity (how fast it trades)
   - 30% Safety (inverse of risk)
-- ⚡ **Performance Optimized** - Async API calls with 1-minute caching to avoid spam
-- 📱 **Info Overlay** - Shows count of good flips and details about the best opportunity
+- 📱 **Info Overlay** - Shows details about the best flip opportunity in your inventory

 ## What Makes a "Good Flip"?